 - Lack of time: often, projects go over the estimate.
 One remedy for this is having a pretty solid discovery phase.
 Filing in every detail at this stage has helped us at ProCoders with our remote development teams.

 - Lack of money: another aspect when the budget might go wrong.
 To optimize costs, it helps to hire remote developers from countries like Ukraine where costs are lower but the quality is top-notch.

 - Lack of reliability: certain models of hiring developers for a remote development team attract more risks than the others.
 For instance, freelancers may disappear midway through the project, even causing intellectual property issues.
-However, software development outstaffing companies such as ProCoders are properly registered and leashed by government laws and regulations.
+However, software development outstaffing companies or simply dev shops, such as ProCoders are properly registered and leashed by government laws and regulations.

 You should have a proper plan at the beginning of your project, as well as backup solutions if something goes wrong.
 A backup arrangement does not necessarily remedy the situation, in terms of making it go away.
 However, it must, at least, mitigate the impact of the situation.
 Adaptability is a critical success factor in software development.